elina-mns/List-App/README.md

 # List-App
 List App based on Udemy bootcamp course - iOS development.
+Pretty simple, but quite meaningful to me in terms of knowledge.

 1. First view is a category which user can set by pressing a plus sign
 2. Second view is a list of items in created category from the first view